ARTIST OF THE MONTH - RIVIERE

 When my first daughter was born, I felt the need to have a creative activity.
-It was quite by chance that I started making jewelry, and it quickly became an obsession.
+It was quite by chance that I started making jewellery, and it quickly became an obsession.
 However, assembling existing pieces between them was not enough for me.
-I wanted to be able to make jewelry from A to Z. That's when I decided to join the École de Joaillerie de Montréal.
+I wanted to be able to make jewellery from A to Z. That's when I decided to join the École de Joaillerie de Montréal.

 Q: Tell us about your work process - what materials and processes do you favour?

 I like working directly in the metal.
 Sawing, filing, welding, forming, etc. I find it fascinating to be able to create such beautiful things from almost nothing.

 Q: What do you think makes your work unique?

 I have already been told that I could very well make my jewellery by the technique of 3D printing.
 For my part, I think that it would not have the same impact.
 What makes my jewellery unique is that they are entirely handmade.
 This represents hours of sawing and milling (for texture).
 It is sometimes long and difficult, but it makes me proud to be able to offer to my customers unique jewels that I created entirely with my hands.

 Q: Where do you gather inspiration?